-- 1. The AACOG RRC held its required Public Hearing on July 15, 2014, to hear public comments on the proposed objective scoring criteria, and to approve the RRC Guidebook, project priorities and the objective scoring criteria. - 2.
-The RRC selected the Alamo Area Council of Governments as support staff to develop and disseminate the RRC Guidebook.
+- 1. The AACOG RRC held its required Public Meeting on July 20, 2018, to hear public comments on the proposed objective scoring criteria as well as Fair Housing and to approve the RRC Guidebook, project priorities and the objective scoring criteria. - 2 The RRC selected the Alamo Area Council of Governments as support staff to develop and disseminate the RRC Guidebook.
 The RRC selected the Alamo Area Council of Governments as support staff to calculate the RRC scores and provide other administrative RRC support. - 3.
 The RRC established the maximum grant amounts for the region: - Single jurisdiction: \$275,000.00 - Multi-jurisdictions: \$350,000.00 - 4.
 The RRC did not establish set-asides for housing and non-border colonia projects.